DennisHeimbigner/netcdf-c/docs/nczarr.md

 For reading, _key=value_ pairs are provided for specifying the storage format.
 - mode=nczarr|zarr

+The _zarr_ mode implies restricting the format to the pure Zarr V2 or V3 format.
+The _nczarr_ mode implies using the netcdf Zarr extensions.

 Additional pairs are provided to specify the Zarr version.
 - mode=v2|v3

+Obviously, _v2_ implies using the Zarr Version 2 format; similarly for _v3_.

 Additional pairs are provided to specify the storage medium: Amazon S3 vs File tree vs Zip file.
 - mode=file|zip|s3

+The modes imply use of a specific driver:
+* The _s3_ driver stores data using Amazon S3 or some equivalent.
+* The _file_ driver stores data in a directory tree.
+* The _zip_ driver stores data in a local zip file.

 Note that when reading, an attempt will be made to infer the format and Zarr version and storage medium format by probing the